Let us fall, like a mason of Babel losing his footing, toward Norbiton, out of the blue and unresisting sky.

 And yet it has a name, a name this driver knew and was able to use.
 It is called Norbiton.
 A name is something to work with, something to hang your concepts on, if also a way of generalising, of forgetting.
 Give something a name and you seem to know what it is, it is no longer strange, it is a portable mental object, so much loose change jangling comfortably in the pockets of your mind.

-Thus to keep the name useful, to keep it sharp and unaccommodating, it needs to be treated as a term in our understanding of the world.
+To keep the name useful, however, to keep it sharp and unaccommodating, it needs to be treated as a term in our understanding of the world.
 It needs to be anatomised.
 At any rate that is what we have done, and in the process, we have learnt to distinguish between three Norbitons: Accidental Norbiton, Empirically Real Norbiton and Norbiton: Ideal City.

 And so this Norbiton which has grown like moss or nettles in the interstices of more substantial, more purposeful places—Kingston, Wimbledon, Surbiton—we call Accidental Norbiton.
 Accidental Norbiton is a non-rationalised space; it is a space, that is, conceived as a bucket or other receptacle filled with a cluster of objects.

 Those objects are destinations of one sort or another.
 Norbiton, like any place, is criss-crossed by vectors representing small and automatic journeys, journeys to and from, or between destinations.
 But none of these separate journeys would induce you to link the destinations together as some coherent mental whole.
 You have no object-specific neuron which fires consistently at the idea of Norbiton, as you do, for instance, for Jennifer Aniston1.

 We have no paradigm for this kind of place.
 Accidental Norbiton is contingent, marginal, superfluous, an ugly necessity: it is the wires coiled under your desk, behind your bookcases; it is the suitcases gathering dust under your bed, or on top of your wardrobe.
 It is an adjunct to living, part of the logistics, the bureaucracy, never what you might call life itself, the movement and centre and focus of which seem to prevail elsewhere.